-Services provided to workers are subject to the following conditions:
+Services provided to injured workers are subject to the following conditions:

-Treatment consultations - each table of costs will outline the requirements of each item number and whether it needs to be referred by an insurer or approved by an insurer.

-- Provider Management Plan (PMP) this form is available on the Workers' Compensation Regulatory Services' website and is to be completed if treatment is required after any pre-approved consultations or any services where prior approval is required.
-Check with each insurer as to their individual requirements.
-The insurer will not pay for the preparation or completion of a PMP. - Approval for other services or consultations approval must be obtained for any service requiring prior approval from the insurer before commencing treatment. - Payment of treatment the maximum fees payable are listed in the table of costs.
-For services not outlined in the table of costs above, prior approval from the insurer is required. - Treatment period treatment will be deemed to have ended if there is no treatment for a period of two (2) calendar months.
-If further treatment is then required, the worker must obtain another referral from their treating medical provider and a PMP will need to be submitted prior to any services being delivered. - End of treatment all payments for treatment end where there is either no further medical certification, the presenting condition has been resolved, the insurer finalises/ceases the claim, the worker is not complying with treatment or the worker has achieved maximum function. - Change of provider the insurer will pay for another initial consultation by a new provider if the worker has changed providers (not within the same practice).
-The new provider will be required to submit a PMP for further treatment outlining the number of consultations the worker has received previously.
+- Treatment sessions each table of costs will outline the requirements of each item code and whether it needs to be referred by an insurer or approved by an insurer. - Provider Management Plan this form is available at www.worksafe.qld.gov.au and is to be completed if treatment is required after any pre-approved sessions or any services where prior approval is required.
+An insurer may require the Provider Management Plan to be provided either verbally or in written format (check with each insurer as to their individual requirements).
+The insurer will not pay for the preparation or completion of a Provider Management Plan. - Approval for other services or sessions approval must be obtained for any service requiring prior approval from the insurer before commencing treatment. - Payment of treatment all fees payable are listed in the table of costs.
+For services not outlined in the table of costs, prior approval from the insurer is required. - Treatment period treatment will be deemed to have ended if there is no treatment for a period of two (2) calendar months.
+After this a Provider Management Plan needs to be submitted for further treatment to be provided.
+The worker must also obtain another referral. - End of treatment all payments for treatment ends where there is either no further medical certification, the presenting condition has been resolved, the insurer finalises/ceases the claim, the worker is not complying with treatment or the worker has achieved maximum function. - Change of provider the insurer will pay for another initial consultation by a new provider if the worker has changed providers (not within the same practice).
+The new provider will be required to submit a Provider Management Plan for further treatment outlining the number of sessions the worker has received previously.